-Justin (from Vilnius, Lithuania) started RatePunk about 1 year ago.
+Justin (from Vilnius, Lithuania) started RatePunk over 1 year ago.

 Hi, startuppers!
 My name is Justinas Albertynas - I’m one of the founders of our travel-tech startup and my beloved product, a browser extension named RatePunk.
 It’s a tool that compares hotel prices on different booking websites live & for free.
 It’s available to install on 5 main browsers: Chrome, Safari, Firefox, Opera & Edge, and we connected the 9 biggest OTAs into one system.
 It shows the cheapest option in seconds, helping the user not to waste more than necessary and better splash it on the fun during vacation, not on accommodation.